washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can You Look Up Washington Juvenile Records Online?

 It depends.
 Only the contents of the official court file may be available online.
-Therefore, visit the juvenile court of interest and request to view a full version of a juvenile court record.
+To access a complete juvenile court record, individuals may need to visit the juvenile court of interest and submit a request.

-The Washington Juvenile Records Show Up On A Background?
+The Washington Juvenile Records Show Up On A Background Check?

 Yes, and no. Yes, because of cases that got transferred or diverted to the adult criminal court.
-By statutes, any case of a juvenile crime that is an adult felony equivalent tried in the adult law court gets documented as an adult criminal record.
-Examples of such are murders, rapes, robberies, etc. The same rule applies for sex offenders and crimes against children.
+By statute, any case of a juvenile crime that is an adult felony equivalent tried in the adult law court gets documented as an adult criminal record.
+Examples of such are murders, rapes, robberies, etc. The same rule applies to sex offenders and crimes against children.

-No, for cases that remain in the Juvenile Court.
-The statutes of the state impose that major traffic violations must remain visible throughout the lifetime of the individual.
-Inclusive of this list are Driving Under the Influence (DUI), Driving While Intoxicated (DWI), etc. The rules of adult expungement of criminal driving records apply for juvenile cases.
+Additionally, under state statutes, major traffic violations generally remain visible throughout the lifetime of the individual.
+Inclusive of this list are Driving Under the Influence (DUI), Driving While Intoxicated (DWI), etc. The rules of adult expungement of criminal driving records apply to juvenile cases.

 How Long Are Juvenile Records Kept In Washington?